ResearchMethods/Onderzoeksidee/research_idea_s4549775.md

 It became apparent very quickly that a "switch day" was unrealistic, because of the diversity, number of hosts, and complexity of the Internet.
 Even before specifying IPv6, the IETF published an RFC dealing with the addressing architecture that was going to be used in IPv6.
 It contains two forms of transitional IPv6 addresses, termed "IPv4-compatible IPv6 addresses", and "IPv4-mapped IPv6 addresses".
 These contain 32-bit IPv4 addresses embedded in the 128-bit IPv6 addresses. [@rfc1884]

-This leads to the same problem Dual Stack also has [@tsuchiya2000], namely no increase in the usable address space, as every IPv6 address using this mechanism, must have a corresponding IPv4 address. [@rfc1884]
+Embedding IPv4 addresses, like every fixed translation scheme, leads to the same problem Dual Stack also has [@tsuchiya2000], namely no increase in the usable address space, as every IPv6 address using this mechanism, must have a corresponding IPv4 address. [@rfc1884]

 From the beginning it was clear that these measures were not really satisfactory, and only transitional.
 The main factor that required the specification of a new Internet Protocol was the limited address space of IPv4 [@raicu2003].
 IPv4 offers only $2^{32} = 4294967296 \approx 4.3bn$ addresses [@rfc791].
 This seemed like a lot back when it was specified, but turned out not to be sufficient with the prevalence of the Internet and Internet connected devices.